-The Safer Sex program empowers you to make safer sex choices by providing free condoms, lubricant and sexual health information.
+The Safer Sex Practices program empowers you to make safer sex choices by providing free sexual health information and contraceptives like condoms, lubricant, dental dams etc.

 "The package was amazing, the outside envelope kept it extremely discreet!"- Student